storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # Her name was Jane, not that that mattered to sam.
 All sam could see was that she was in his way.

-is-min li enon Zein, deso da zan esamm li mugi. zan Esamm wei lugin ei va-deso zan lon iasin is-mon.
+is-min li enon Zein, deso la da zan esamm li mugi. zan Esamm wei lugin ei va-deso zan lon iasin is-mon.

 # And he was about to let her know, when suddenly.
 "Get out of my way", she said to him.